stephandooper/ismi/Project/README.md

 You should now be able to access the jupyter on your [own system](http://localhost:8888) (via http://localhost:/8888).

 ## Dataset
+There are several different datasets that could be used for the challenge.
+The first one is a Kaggle competition (not supported)
 The dataset can be acquired [here](https://www.kaggle.com/c/histopathologic-cancer-detection/data).
 You can unzip the file to [./data/](data/).

+The second one is from the [Grand Challenge website](https://patchcamelyon.grand-challenge.org/) .
+This one is basically the same as the Kaggle dataset, but contains duplicates and is already split into a training/validation/test set.

+## Sacred with MongoDB (KLAUS!!!!)

 ## Keras API